A Local's Self-Guided Walking Tour of the Old Goa Churches

 This self-guided walking tour of the famed Old Goa churches will start at the Church of Our Lady of the Rosary and lead you through Old Goa until you reach the Church of St Cajetan.
 The journey is roughly one mile, or 1.6km, and can be completed in as little as a few hours.

-Old Goa churches
+At a glance: Old Goa churches walking tour

 Church of Our Lady of the Rosary

-As you dive into the unique Old Goa church history, the first stop on your self-guided tour is the Church of Our Lady of the Rosary.
+As you dive into the unique Old Goa church history, the first stop on your self-guided walking tour is the Church of Our Lady of the Rosary.
 Dating all the way back to the 1540s, the Church of Our Lady of the Rosary is the oldest standing church in Old Goa.

 Perched on Monte Santo (Holy Hill), it is rumoured that this is the very spot where Portuguese commander Afonso de Albuquerque observed his soldiers reign victorious over Goa in 1510.
 According to legend, he vowed to build a church dedicated to Our Lady of the Rosary to give thanks.